Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 > **NOTE:** the number of peaks in these BED files are are significantly higher
 > than what we observed with the subsetted data replicate analysis.

-We will need to copy over the appropriate files from Orchestra to our laptop.
+We will need to copy over the appropriate files from Biocluster to our laptop.
-You can do this using `FileZilla` or the `scp` command.
+You can do this using `Cyberduck` or `MobaXterm` (you can also use 'scp' or similar from a Mac terminal).

-Move over the **BED files from Orchestra(`/groups/hbctraining/chip-seq/full-dataset/idr/*.bed`) to your laptop**.
+Move over the **BED files from Biocluster (`/home/classroom/hpcbio/chip-seq/idr-bed/*.bed`) to your laptop**.
 You will want to copy these files into your chipseq-project **into a new folder called `data/idr-bed`.**

-Let's start by loading the libraries:
+Let's start by loading the libraries.
+Type these into your 'Source' window in the script, then highlight the commands and select 'Run'.

 ```r
 # Load libraries